OttoSebastian/portfolio/README.md

-# portfolio
+# portfolio-website

-Portfolio about myself and my skills.
-Build by using JavaScript and React.
+Webpage about myself, my skills and projects.
+The first version is now finsihed.
+The idea was to create a clean and minimalistic design for my own website using React.
+Responsive for laptops and larger screens only, not mobile.